Showing posts with label christmas lights. Show all posts

 Traveling through New York

-We asked at the desk of Wild Wood AV Staten Island Inn where we could find a good local place to eat that is nearby.
+We asked at the Wild Wood AV Staten Island Inn desk where we could find a good local place to eat nearby.
 They suggested West Shore Inn Steakhouse, but it was closed for a Christmas Party.
 The other place they suggested was Mike's Unicorn Diner, 2944 Victory Blvd, NY.

 Eating a salad at Mike Unicorn Dine, Staten Island, NY